Monday, October 12, 2009

 In the 50’s and 60’s manufacturers began experimenting with synthetic fabrics (blast them!), as well as with color and style.
 What used to be simple white pieces of under clothing suddenly became colorful and stylish.
 The bust once again began to be emphasized and the ‘bullet bra’ inspired by Christian Dior’s designs hit the market.
 I remember my fifth grade teacher Miss Augustine favored these.
 Miss Augustine was a very, um, ‘healthy’ woman of perhaps forty.
 She had a flaming red bouffant, a big, very round behind and a breast shelf that you could balance a family of acrobats on.
 I remember watching her each morning as we pledged our allegiance to the flag as her hand came up to rest upon the vast expanse of her conical projections.
 I stood spellbound as only a nine year old girl could be, imagining the wonders still in store for me as I matured.
 Alas, the likes of which Miss Augustine displayed were never to appear upon my person, for which I am now quite grateful.
 Whew! dodged that bullet...bra.

-e 60’s also had that brief few years of young women declaring their desire to burn their bras, although I have always suspected that it may have been more the influence of the young men in the crowd encouraging that craze.
+Of course the 60’s also had that brief few years of young women declaring their desire to burn their bras, although I have always suspected that it may have been more the influence of the young men in the crowd encouraging that craze.
 Or perhaps women just felt a little left out with many combat aged men burning their draft cards during the Vietnam War, and searching quickly for a symbol of their oppression grabbed what was closest at hand; their brassieres.

-a bra fitting at least every few years and that she needed to have at least seven bras, one for each day of the week.
+And so, after this long history lesson on unmentionables, we arrive back at my personal dilemma; finding comfortable, natural fabric, inexpensive bras and undies.
+I had seen on Oprah that the “experts” suggest that women have a bra fitting at least every few years and that she needed to have at least seven bras, one for each day of the week.
 I held this information in my head for quite awhile before one day while finding myself in a large department store with my eldest; age seven at the time, I decided it was time for a fitting.
 (For me, not my seven year old).

 I explained to the “fitter”, who was a dead ringer for Miss Augustine, that I found bras to be quite hateful.
 She seemed to take offense but quickly shook it off and hustled me into a fitting room while pulling her tape measure from around her amble neck.
 When I striped to the waist in the presence of this stranger my young daughter gasped.
 “Mama!
 We are not supposed to show our privates to strangers!” she cried in horror.
 Before I could respond the fitter declared that she had seen “thousands, maybe millions of pairs of breasts, no big deal, dear.”
 I added my reassurance to my little one that it was okay; that this was the woman’s job.
 “It’s her job to look at breasts?!” she almost screamed, and I am sure that her high little outraged voice carried all the way to the store’s main floor.
 Oye.
 I told her that I would explain it later and to just sit there quietly please.
 Did you know that a blush extends all the way to one’s breasts?
 Well, it does, now you know.